Find Nursing Colleges

 100% Women

 The 15th most popular school in the country for psychiatric/mental health nursing majors who are seeking their doctor's degree is Hunter College.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to psychiatric/mental health nursing majors at Hunter.
+During the most recent year for which we have data, 1 people received their doctor's degree in psychiatric/mental health nursing from Hunter.
+About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to psychiatric/mental health nursing that offer doctor’s degrees.